 Key takeaways from the restaurant leadership conference:

 1) Industry trends reveal that consumers demand more personalized experiences

 Technomic specializes in identifying growth trends for restaurants.
 Here’s the biggest takeaway I saw from their presentation:

 Effective differentiation in the restaurant industry comes down to personalizing customers’ experiences.

 Here’s why — verbatim, Patrick and Darren identified five critical consumer trends restauranteurs need to address:

-For brands looking to improve personalization, product may be a good place to start.
-However, personalized product isn’t that scalable.
+For brands looking to improve personalization, the product may be a good place to start.
+However, a personalized product isn’t that scalable.
 So, I’d propose a different route:

 Looking at the speakers here, you knew that the insights coming out of this conversation would be meaningful.
 All four CEOs helm massively successful businesses.
 So, what’s their secret sauce?

 Well, success in fast casual comes down to balancing food quality with costs of service and labor, and — to the executive — there’s only one way to successfully pull that off:

 Carl Chang has used the food network movement to build his brand around the science (pieology) of good food.
 Frank stated that the most important “buzzword” in 2016 is delivering a superior experience in the shortest amount of time possible.
 Russ outlined how consumers of course demand time efficiency, but will actually tolerate longer wait times if technology can deliver a superior experience.
 Hoyt mentioned that services like Doordash create too much risk, as they remove the sponsoring brand’s control over the experience.